smishra677/reconcILS/README.md

 ## Input
 reconcILS currently accepts binary gene trees of form (B_1,(C_1,A_1)); or (B,(C,A)); or (B_2,(C_1,A)); .
-We are working to implement a non-binary version of reconcILS.
+We are working to implement a version of reconcILS that accepts non-binary gene trees.

 ## Arguments